xNul/drop/README.md

 	- fade options: toggle, turn off bloom, intensity slider (right side for louder songs, left for softer), auto
 	- more color options
   - move music folder to appdata
+  - maybe move fft to its own thread/coroutine
+  - make a gui for the visualizer (need to research, learn how to implement, designs, etc)
   - optimize icon
+  - understand fft library to potentially increase efficiency
+  - potentially use a better fft library made in C through FFI
   - read and evaluate how https://github.com/Sulunia/love2d-fftvis and https://github.com/opatut/VisuaLove handle ffts
   - fix fade average to scale with different qualities
   - fix scaling differences between Mac and Windows